-Directed Docking is studied when the researcher has a bibliographic base that supports the information on the exact steric site in which the protein interacts with a specific ligand, it is carried out to confirm the existing information on the mechanism and site of action of a ligand and a fraction of a protein target.
-However, molecular docking can also be performed without knowing thee specific site of interaction with a ligand through a blind docking study, in which a specific ligand is studied in a protein of interest in such a way that a mapping of the entire protein ant its probable binding sites with ligand is carried out, thus giving a prediction of how it interacts specifically with an amino acid residue to the analysis of the functional groups that interact and the type of interaction link of each of them. $^{10}$
+Directed Docking is studied when the researcher has a bibliographic base that supports the information on the exact steric site where the protein interacts with a specific ligand.
+It is used to validate the existing data about the ligand's mechanism, site of action, and a fraction of a protein target.
+However, molecular docking can also be performed without knowing the specific interaction site with a ligand through a blind docking study, where a particular ligand is examined in a protein of interest to map the entire protein and its probable binding sites with the ligand.
+This way, it predicts the specific interaction with an amino acid residue and analyzes the interacting functional groups and the interaction type between them.

-The preparation of the ligand and the protein target is a crucial step in the molecular docking methodology because it defines the complexity of the study; starting with the ligand, its flexibility is stablished, referring to the mobility and position of atoms that amplify the modalities and positions of interaction with its protein target, ending with flexibility, solubility microenviroment of the medium and the protein target that defines the capacity of the hydrogens available to interact through hydrogen bonds and ruling out false positive interactions.
-11 Molecular docking enables structure-based molecular design (SBDD) or ligand-based drug design (LBDD) ligands, the first consisting of structure-based virtual screening models (SBVS) that evaluates a structure and its interaction with an entire protein or a molecular dynamic in which the possible interactions between the structures of the ligand and the protein target are described.
-LBDD docking studies are evaluated in three modalities, the first, which refers to a virtual screening based on a ligand; the second, which consists of carrying out a SAR study; and the third, which consists of the generation of a pharmacophore, which is established as a pattern for the development of new molecules or ligands, able of interacting with a fraction of the protein (pharmacophore), serving as a template for the design and study of molecules with therapeutic potential.
+The preparation of the ligand and the protein target is a crucial step in the molecular docking methodology because it defines the complexity of the study.
+First consider the ligand.
+Its flexibility is established referring to the mobility and position of atoms that amplify the modalities and positions of interaction with its protein target, ending with flexibility, solubility microenvironment of the medium, and the protein target that defines the capacity of the hydrogens available to interact through hydrogen bonds and ruling out false positive interactions.11 Molecular docking enables structure-based molecular design (SBDD) or ligand-based drug design (LBDD) ligands, the first consisting of structure-based virtual screening models (SBVS) that evaluates a structure and its interaction with an entire protein or a molecular dynamic, describing the possible interactions between the structures of the ligand and the protein target.
+LBDD docking studies are evaluated in three modalities.
+The first one refers to a virtual screening based on a ligand; the second one consists of carrying out a SAR study; and the third one consists of the generation of a pharmacophore, established as a pattern for the development of new molecules or ligands, able of interacting with a fraction of the protein (pharmacophore), serving as a template for the design and study of molecules with therapeutic potential.
 12,13